SM Spirituality Media

 Definition

-Pāli samatha, Sanskrit śamathacalm-abiding — the Buddhist cultivation of single-pointed attention, classically paired with vipaśyanā (insight) as the two complementary axes of meditative practice.
-Where vipassanā trains the seeing of what is, śamatha trains the steadiness in which the seeing becomes possible.
-Concentration, calm and (in the deepest forms) the jhāna states of absorption are the practice's classical fruits; the work of mind itself becoming workable is its first.
+Pāli samatha, Sanskrit śamatha, meaning calm-abiding.
+The Buddhist§ training of single-pointed attention, classically paired with vipaśyanā (insight) as the two complementary axes of meditative practice.
+Where vipassanā§ trains the seeing of what is, śamatha trains the steadiness in which that seeing becomes possible.
+Concentration and calm are its immediate fruits.
+In the deepest forms, the jhāna states of absorption arise.
+Its first milestone is a mind that has become workable.

 written by editorial · revised continuously